AtifShahzad536/aixcellence/DEPLOYMENT.md

 ### Step 3: Set Up GitHub Actions Secrets (For CI/CD)

+**⚠️ Important**: If you're using Vercel's built-in GitHub integration (Option A above), you don't need GitHub Actions for deployment.
+The GitHub Actions workflow is optional and mainly for CI checks.

 If you want to use GitHub Actions for deployment, you need to add secrets:

 1. Go to your GitHub repository: https://github.com/muhammadwahaib/aixcellence